pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 ---

-## 7. Make the fly vanish when it's dropped on the mouth
+## 7. Make the fly vanish when it's dropped on the animal

 1. In `onDrop`, use jQuery's `.remove()` function to remove the fly when it's dropped (note that you can use `$fly` to target the fly or you can use `ui.draggable` to generically target the element that was just dropped, __the latter is better__)

-Now when you drag the fly onto the mouth it should vanish!
+Now when you drag the fly onto the animal it should vanish!

 ???